Configuration

 loaders¶

-The list of loaders Dynaconf will trigger after its core loaders, this list is useful to include custom loaders and also to control the loading of env vars as the last step.
+The list of loaders dynaconf will trigger after its core loaders, this list is useful to include custom loaders and also to control the loading of env vars as the last step.

 Warning